nickpegg/posty/README.md

 Posty is a simple website generation tool using markdown for formatting and jinja2 for templating.
 It's based on the concepts of blog posts and static pages.
-All metadata is stored as a YAML header (see exmaple files).
+All metadata is stored as a YAML header (see example files).

 A live version of what Posty produces can be found at [http://nickpegg.com/](http://nickpegg.com/)